The New Normal; Established Conformity by the Rebellious Majority

-They pioneered the internet, got locked up in student loan debt, lived off their parents as long as possible and perfected the art of a shameless selfie.
+They pioneered the internet, got locked up in student loan debt, lived off their parents as long as possible and shamelessly perfected the art of a selfie.

-Come to think of it, it might have been more earth friendly if that’s what they were actually made of.
-But, then again, no one would have bought them and poor people need shoes, right?
+Come to think of it, it might have been more earth friendly if that’s what they were actually made of, but then again, no one would have bought them and poor people need shoes, right?

 So, I guess what I am wondering is WHY did we buy them?

 I guess I just feel like if being socially conscious was cool that it would have made more sense to walk around barefoot like a REAL hippie and then send 50 dollars to an actual human in Africa..Direct to the source.

-These are the Me-llenials.
+These are the Me'lennials.

-"Can you pass me my ph water?
-Thanks."
+(Can you pass me my ph water?
+Thanks.)